BrandonBernstein/Project-2-Parallel-Computing/README.md

 **1. MPI_Bcast**

 MPI_Bcast broadcasts a message from one process (the root) to all other processes in a communicator.
-Taking data from the root and cloning it to each processor iteratively one by one on each time step.
+It takes data from the root and clones it to each processor iteratively, one by one, at each time step.

 **2. MPI_Scatter**